conduktor/conduktor-gateway-demos/multi-tenant/Readme.md

 docker compose exec kafka-client kafka-topics --bootstrap-server conduktor-gateway:6969 --command-config /clientConfig/paris.properties --create --topic parisTopic
 ```

-List all topics from both clusters to see that, although they are hosted on the same underlying cluster, the topics are isolated from eachother:
+List all topics from both virutal clusters to see that, although they are hosted on the same underlying cluster, the topics are isolated from eachother:

 ```bash
 docker compose exec kafka-client kafka-topics --bootstrap-server conduktor-gateway:6969 --command-config /clientConfig/london.properties --list